-Our business could be hurt if we are unable to obtain additional capital as required, resulting in a decrease in our revenues and profitability.
+Our business could be hurt if we are unable to obtain additional capital as required.

 The cash that we generate from our business, together with cash that we may borrow under our senior credit facility, may not be sufficient to fund our capital requirements.
 As a result, we may require additional capital for, among other purposes, purchasing equipment, completing acquisitions, establishing new locations and refinancing existing indebtedness.
 We may not be able to obtain additional capital on acceptable terms, if at all.
 If we are unable to obtain sufficient additional capital in the future, our business could be adversely affected by reducing our ability to increase revenues and profitability.